Ticketing Enquiries :

 Marisa KWOK (Soprano),

 Ricky YEUNG Wai-kit (Dizi)

 WONG King-chung (Sheng)

 Orchestra: Hong Kong Strings

-- Tickets available from 5 Mar at URBTIX outlets, on Internet, by Mobile Ticketing App and Credit Card Telephone Booking.
+Tickets available from 30 APRIL onwards at all URBTIX outlets, on Internet, by mobile ticketing app My URBTIX (Android and iPhone version) and Credit Card Telephone Booking.

 The Hong Kong Oratorio Society (HKOS) is a non-profit-making organization founded in 1956 by Mr Theodore Huang and a group of music enthusiasts who believed that choral singing and music would bring joy to the singers and the listeners alike, as well as enhancing the personal quality and enriching the spiritual and cultural life of the audience.